Stephen-Coloma/Sorting-and-LinkedList-Project/README.md

 ## Sorting Util Classes

-### BubbleSort.java
+### Project1.BubbleSort.java
-The `BubbleSort` class contains the implementation of the Bubble Sort algorithm.
+The `Project1.BubbleSort` class contains the implementation of the Bubble Sort algorithm.
 This classic sorting algorithm repeatedly steps through the list to be sorted, compares adjacent elements, and swaps them if they are in the wrong order.
 The process is repeated until no more swaps are needed, indicating that the list is sorted.

-### InsertionSort.java
+### Project1.InsertionSort.java

-The `InsertionSort` class holds the implementation of the Insertion Sort algorithm.
+The `Project1.InsertionSort` class holds the implementation of the Insertion Sort algorithm.
 This algorithm builds the final sorted array one item at a time by repeatedly taking an element from the unsorted part of the list and inserting it into its correct position within the sorted part of the list.

-### SelectionSort.java
+### Project1.SelectionSort.java

-In the `SelectionSort` class, you'll find the implementation of the Selection Sort algorithm.
+In the `Project1.SelectionSort` class, you'll find the implementation of the Selection Sort algorithm.
 This algorithm divides the input list into two parts: the sublist of items already sorted and the sublist that needs to be sorted.
 The algorithm repeatedly selects the smallest (or largest, depending on the order) element from the unsorted sublist and moves it to the end of the sorted sublist.